-Before you can use them, however, you’ll have to install them on your computer.
-Go to Control Panel > Fonts, then drag and drop or copy and paste the fonts into the Fonts Manager.
+After carefully selecting your font, you’ll have to install them on your computer.
+Go to Control Panel > Fonts, then drag-and-drop or copy-and-paste the fonts into the Fonts Manager.
 Make sure the files are unzipped before you do.

 Using Custom Fonts in PowerPoint

 When you use custom fonts, there’s a possibility that PowerPoint will replace them if you share the deck with others.

 There are two ways you can avoid this:

 Try embedding the font in the presentation.
 PowerPoint allows this as long as the font file type is TTF or OTF.
 All you have to do is to click File > Option > Save, and then check the box that says, “Embed fonts in this file.”

 Keep in mind that this will likely increase your file size, so choose “Embed only the character used in the presentation” if you need to be wary of your file size.

 Sharing the font file itself when you’re sending the deck to others provides you a means to make sure the deck can be viewed as you intend.
 PowerPoint will replace custom fonts with standards ones.
 Be careful and keep the file in an easy to find location for when you need to send it out.